AdobeDocs/workfront.en/help/workfront-basics/manage-your-account-and-profile/configuring-your-user-profile/configure-my-settings.md

   </tr>
   <tr>
    <td role="rowheader"><span class="bold">FTE</span> </td>
-   <td> <p>The number you specify here is taken into account to calculate your availability based on the Default Schedule&nbsp;only when the Resource Management Preferences at the system level are set to <span class="bold">The Default Schedule</span>.</p> <p>For example, if the FTE value is 0.5 and the Default Schedule is 40 hours, you are available to work for 20 hours a week.</p> <p>If the Resource Management Preferences at the system level are set to <span class="bold">The User's Schedule</span>, the value you specify here is ignored and you are available to work according to what is specified in your schedule.&nbsp; In this case, your FTE for the Resource Planner is calculated by the following formula:&nbsp;</p> <p><em>User Available FTE =&nbsp;Hours from the Schedule of the User/ Default Schedule Hours</em> </p> <p>For more information about calculating user FTE, see <a href="../../../resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md" class="MCXref xref">Overview of calculating hours and FTE for users and roles in the Resource Planner</a>.</p> <p>For more information about creating schedules in <em>Workfront</em>, see <a href="../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md" class="MCXref xref">Create a schedule</a>.</p> <p>For more information about configuring Resource Management Preferences, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md" class="MCXref xref">Configure Resource Management preferences</a>.&nbsp;</p> </td>
+   <td> <p>The number you specify here is taken into account to calculate your availability based on the Default Schedule&nbsp;only when the Resource Management Preferences at the system level are set to <span class="bold">The Default Schedule</span>.</p> <p>For example, if the FTE value is 0.5 and the Default Schedule is 40 hours, you are available to work for 20 hours a week.</p> <p>If the Resource Management Preferences at the system level are set to <span class="bold">The User's Schedule</span>, the value you specify here is ignored and you are available to work according to what is specified in your schedule.&nbsp; In this case, your FTE for the Resource Planner is calculated by the following formula:&nbsp;</p> <p><em>User Available FTE =&nbsp;Hours from the Schedule of the User/ Default Schedule Hours</em> </p> <p>For more information about calculating user FTE, see <a href="../../../resource-mgmt/resource-planning/calculate-hours-fte-for-users-roles-resource-planner.md" class="MCXref xref">Overview of calculating hours and FTE for users and roles in the Resource Planner</a>.</p> <p>For more information about creating schedules in <span>Workfront</span>, see <a href="../../../administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md" class="MCXref xref">Create a schedule</a>.</p> <p>For more information about configuring Resource Management Preferences, see <a href="../../../administration-and-setup/set-up-workfront/configure-system-defaults/configure-resource-mgmt-preferences.md" class="MCXref xref">Configure Resource Management preferences</a>.&nbsp;</p> </td>
   </tr>
   <tr>
    <td role="rowheader"><span class="bold">Cost per Hour</span> </td>
    <td>Specify the amount of cost per hour for your user.
-For more information about tracking costs in <em>Workfront</em>, see <a href="../../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.
-You cannot update this information unless you have access to financial data from your access level or if you are a <em>Workfront administrator</em>.
+For more information about tracking costs in <span>Workfront</span>, see <a href="../../../manage-work/projects/project-finances/track-costs.md" class="MCXref xref">Track costs</a>.
+You cannot update this information unless you have access to financial data from your access level or if you are a <span>Workfront administrator</span>.
 For more information about financial access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md" class="MCXref xref">Grant access to financial data</a>.</td>
   </tr>
   <tr>
    <td role="rowheader"><span class="bold">Billing&nbsp;per Hour</span> </td>
    <td>Specify the amount of billing&nbsp;per hour for your user.
 For more information bout tracking billing and revenue, see <a href="../../../manage-work/projects/project-finances/billing-and-revenue-overview.md" class="MCXref xref">Overview of Billing and Revenue</a>.
-You cannot update this information unless you have access to financial data from your access level, or if you are a <em>Workfront administrator</em>.
+You cannot update this information unless you have access to financial data from your access level, or if you are a <span>Workfront administrator</span>.
 For more information about financial access, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/grant-access-financial.md" class="MCXref xref">Grant access to financial data</a>.&nbsp;</td>
   </tr>
  </tbody>
 </table>

 ### Custom Form

 You can associate a custom form with your user profile.
-This allows you to store additional information for your user that otherwise cannot be stored in the *Workfront* native fields described above.
+This allows you to store additional information for your user that otherwise cannot be stored in the `Workfront` native fields described above.
 You must have either&nbsp;of the following access or permissions in order to attach a custom form to your user:

-* You are a *Workfront administrator*.
+* You are a `Workfront administrator`.
 * You are a Plan license user and the user custom form is shared with one of your groups.&nbsp;

 All users can see custom forms that have been associated with their users.

-Your *Workfront administrator* must configure custom forms for the user object in order for you to be able to attach a custom form to your user profile.
+Your `Workfront administrator` must configure custom forms for the user object in order for you to be able to attach a custom form to your user profile.
 For more information about creating custom forms, see [Create or edit a custom form](../../../administration-and-setup/customize-workfront/create-manage-custom-forms/create-or-edit-a-custom-form.md).

 ### Comment